-Evidence-based guide covering the science, safety, research, and legitimacy of biomagnetism therapy.
-Learn what the research says, safety considerations, and what you should know before trying biomagnetism.
+A clear guide to the science, safety, and research behind biomagnetism therapy.
+Learn key facts, safety notes, and what to consider before trying it.

 Understanding Biomagnetism Therapy Legitimacy